Pyrography – Essential Pen Tips you should own

 ALTERNATE SHADER

-If the D shader is not an option for you, then I’d recommend getting something that looks like Colwood’s J shader.
-This style or shape of pen tip is one that I have seen in almost every brand of burner.
+If Colwood’s D shader is not an option for you, then I’d recommend getting something that looks like Colwood’s J shader.
+This is another style or shape of this nib that I’ve seen with every brand of wire tip burners.

-This shader works just like the D shader.
+This shader works just like and flat shader.
 Super thin lines are created by holding it at a steep angle, so that only the razor edge of the shader is touching the wood.

-As you decrease the angle you hold the tip at, the width of the line or burn stroke increases.
-The lines in this photo were created with the side of the shader.
+Decrease the angle you hold the tip at, the width of the line or burn stroke increases.

 FLAT VS BENT

 Depending on where you buy your shaders from, they may arrive flat.
 Or maybe I should say straight.
-This photo shows a flat shader on the left, and a bent one on the right.
+This photo shows a flat shader on the left, and two bent shaders on the middle and on the right.

-I personally think that shaders are easier to use if they are bent at a 45-degree angle
+I personally think that shaders are easier to use if they are bent at a 45-degree angle.
+The middle shader I bent myself.
+I paid a fee to have Colwood bend the shader on the right.

 Some manufacturers offer bent tips and others don’t

-Also, I only bend my shader pen tips.
-Writers, skews, ball tips, etc., I don’t want bent.
+I should mention that I only bend my shader pen tips.
+I do not bend writers, skews, ball tips, or specialty tips.

-I’ve placed pliers on the flat of the tip just where the two wire leads end.
+To bend a tip, I use pliers to grip the tip just where the two wire leads end.

 Then I hold onto the two wire leads and very gently bend the tip.